- What is the Chinese Government Scholarship?

 Step by step application procedure to apply for Chinese Government Scholarship is explained here:

-While applying for a CSC Scholarship, please keep in mind that an acceptance letter or an invitation letter from a professor of Chinese University is optional.
-Candidates of Chinese Government Scholarship may follow following steps to submit CSC Scholarship application:
+While applying for a CSC Scholarship/ Chinese Government Scholarship, please keep in mind that an acceptance letter or an invitation letter from a professor of Chinese University is optional.
+Candidates of Chinese Government Scholarship may follow the following steps to submit a CSC Scholarship application:

-15 Simple steps to apply for CSC Scholarship in a Chinese University:
+15 Simple steps to apply for CSC Scholarship – Chinese Government Scholarship in a Chinese University:

 - Find Chinese University offering CSC Scholarships

-- Create an account on China Scholarship Council website
+- Create an account on the China Scholarship Council website

 - Select category B for CSC Scholarship